U.S. Senate braces for 'hell of a fight' over Biden's infrastructure plan

 Senate Budget Committee Chairman Bernie Sanders, a leading liberal, is looking for up to $6 trillion in new investments, while other, more moderate Democrats on his panel want less.

-Corporate lobbyists, in concert with Republicans, already were laying plans to thwart the initiative reut.rs/3AMBeKw, arguing that tax increases would hurt a U.S. economy emerging from the rubble of the COVID-19 pandemic.
+Corporate lobbyists, in concert with Republicans, already were laying plans to thwart the initiative, arguing that tax increases would hurt a U.S. economy emerging from the rubble of the COVID-19 pandemic.

 Meanwhile, Democrats of all political stripes will be looking to attach provisions important to their constituents.
 Progressives demand turning a temporary expansion of a child tax credit into a permanent benefit.
 And, lawmakers from heavily Democratic states with high taxes insist that a cap on state and local tax deductions (SALT), which was included in a 2017 Republican tax law, be eased.